team-sakata/Open_Codes_for_Publication/25-tomokiyo/README.md

 **Do Researchers Benefit Career-wise from Involvement in International Policy Guideline Development?, submitted**

 ## Code Contents
-* 01_name_matching_scopus...
-Links the guideline researchers to authids in Scopus
-* 02_control_group_matching_process...
+* 01_control_group_matching_process...
 Matches the guideline researchers (i.e., treatment group) with the  control group
   * .ipynb files in this folder correspond to each step described in Figure 1.
-* 03_intermediate_process...
+* 02_intermediate_process...
 Prepares for the experiment, such as building co-authorship networks and obtaining collaborations
-* 04_code_for_fig_or_table...
+* 03_code_for_fig_or_table...
 Draws figures and tables

 ## Dependencies & Installation
 The source codes run on Python 3.12.8.
 Regarding to the libraries to be installed, see requirements.txt.\